22digital/heroku-gdrive-buildpack/README.md

 root of project.
 The build pack **will not run** if you do not have this file in this location.

 3).
 Go to `myapp` directory and update configuration in `rclone.conf`.
 4).
-Optionally, and a WinRAR registration key in the `.rarreg.key` file.
+Optionally, add a `WinRAR` registration key in the `.rarreg.key` file (or create one if your app doesn't have this key).
 5).
 Commit all the changes.

 ```bash
 $ cd myapp